plausible/website/_articles/plausible-the-more-accurate-alternative-to-google-analytics.md

 **How do we tackle this at Plausible?** We exclude 32k IP ranges from the get go.
 So you never have to worry about all this.

-Plausible excludes bots, crawlers, referrer spam and other known non-human activity by default.
-[In a test we ran](https://plausible.io/blog/server-log-analysis?utm_source=support&utm_medium=email), we saw 18x more pageviews with server side tracking than with Plausible which shows the volume of spam traffic that Plausible excludes.
+Plausible also excludes bots, crawlers, referrer spam and other known non-human activity by default.
+[In a test we ran](https://plausible.io/blog/server-log-analysis), we saw 18x more pageviews with server side tracking than with Plausible which shows the volume of spam traffic that Plausible excludes.

 ### Tracking script being blocked by ad blockers and browsers